-POLICY SG7 - NEIGHBOURHOOD PLANS
+POLICY SG8 - NEIGHBOURHOOD PLANS

-Town and villages are encouraged to plan for the specific needs of their communities by developing Neighbourhood Plans.
-The Borough Council will support Parish Councils and Neighbourhood Forums (in unparished areas) to prepare Neighbourhood Plans, containing locally determined policies to guide land use and meet future development needs in their areas.
-Neighbourhood Plans are being prepared for Boxted, Eight Ash Green, Marks Tey, Myland and Braiswick, Stanway, West Bergholt and Wivenhoe.
-While Neighbourhood Plans are not required to promote growth, where they do intend to, the plans should aim to promote additional growth to that promoted in the Local Plan and should be in general conformity with national planning polices and guidance and strategic local policies.
+Towns and villages are encouraged to plan for the specific needs of their communities by developing Neighbourhood Plans.
+The Local Planning Authority will support Parish and Town Councils and Neighbourhood Forums (in unparished areas) to prepare Neighbourhood Plans containing locally determined policies to guide land use and meet future development needs in their areas.
+Neighbourhood Plans are being prepared for Eight Ash Green, Marks Tey, Stanway, Tiptree, West Bergholt, Wivenhoe and West Mersea.